 Why performance budgets?

 Performance budgets are a vital tool in your web performance toolbox.
 They take the hassle out of monitoring your page performance by notifying you whenever your Synthetic and/or LUX metrics cross a certain threshold.

 Why performance budget alerts?

 SpeedCurve alerts you whenever one or more of your performance budgets is crossed.
 We send alerts via email and to webhook endpoints like Slack and HipChat.

 We don't want to send you too many alerts, so we only send them when the budget status changes, i.e. when it is under and goes over, or when it is over and goes back under.
 If your test is over budget 10 times or hours in a row, we only send a notification on the first crossover.

 How to create a performance budget

 Performance budgets are attached to a Favorites chart, and can be set on any of the Synthetic and LUX (RUM) metrics that are plotted on the chart.
 (To learn how to create a Favorites chart, read Create custom dashboards and charts.)

 Performance budgets have three parts:

 - The metric that you want to set a budget on.
 You can choose any of the metrics that are currently plotted on the chart.
-If you’d like to choose another metric, go to the FILTERS tab and add that metric first.
+If you’d like to choose another metric, expand the Define the data source section and add that metric first.
 (To get you started, SpeedCurve automatically gives you a 'Performance Budgets' dashboard in your Favorites, with some default metrics and budgets.
 More on this in 'Suggested performance budgets' further down this page.)